Table Columns

 Lets dive into the following example scenario:

-, using table "user"- I added an expression
+users: Table<Postgres, User>has a columnnameandsurname, using table "user"- I added an expression

-columns - I also joined "user_address" table, that contains
+full_namethat combinesnameandsurnamecolumns - I also joined "user_address" table, that contains

-columns - I also define callback for calculating
+streetandcitycolumns - I also define callback for calculating

-by fetching from external API or cache.
+post_codeby fetching from external API or cache.

 After above operations the following is true: